Home > Getting Started with the Hub – Tips and Best Practices

 Make sure everyone is keeping an eye on chats:

-- The “Dashboard” tab on your admin area shows an overview of all chat activity currently taking place on your Widget.
+- The “Dashboard” tab on your admin dashboard shows an overview of all chat activity currently taking place on your Widget.

 - Try putting this page up on a big, highly visible screen somewhere in the office to make sure that everyone is keeping an eye on chat activity.